Gleyber Torres Player Props: Yankees vs. Red Sox

-The New York Yankees and Gleyber Torres (.275 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.
+The New York Yankees, including Gleyber Torres (.268 on-base percentage in past 10 games, 64 points below season-long percentage), take on starter Brayan Bello and the Boston Red Sox at Yankee Stadium, Sunday at 7:10 PM ET.

-In his most recent appearance, he reached base in both of his plate appearances against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Red Sox.

 Gleyber Torres Game Info & Props vs. the Red Sox